apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 Click "Next" to continue on

-Now, click "Launch Zone" and your cloud should begin setup - it may take several minutes depending on your internet connection speed for setup to finalize.
+Now, click "Launch Zone" and your cloud should begin setup - it may take several minutes for setup to finalize.

+When done, click on "Enable Zone" and your zone will be ready.

-That's it, you are done with installation of your Apache CloudStack cloud.
+That's it, you are done with installation of your Apache CloudStack demo cloud.